 - You can attend our workshops on desktops, laptops, Chromebooks, or mobile devices.
 However, we do not recommend joining us solely on a cell phone.
 Phones are not the optimal devices for participating in webinars that require hands-on activities.
 Our OK2Ask sessions are designed with hands-on practice tasks.
 To receive a certificate, you must complete those tasks.
 In the past, participants have had difficulties completing certain required checkpoints on a phone.

 - We also recommend confirming that your browser allows third-party cookies and supports viewing a Microsoft Teams Meeting.
 Supported web browsers include Chrome (last 3 versions), Edge RS2 and later, Firefox (last 3 versions), and Safari.

 Attending the Workshop

-- If you are new to Teams Live Events or don't have the Teams app, join the meeting from the web.
+- If you are new to Teams Meetings or don't have the Teams app, join the meeting from the web.
 This is the simplest method to join.
 If you have the Teams desktop or mobile app and are a regular user of Teams, click the link to launch and join from the app.